chlady/chlady.github.io/brunch.md

 # Who is Bringing What

-Please let me know what you'll be bringing so I can update this table and help ensure we get a good variety of food.
+Please let me know what you'll be bringing (via, text, email, whatever) so I can update this table and help ensure we get a good variety of food.
+Feel free to bring something not on the list.

 |---
 | Drink | Who is bringing it